developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 15/README.md

 ```

- # 61. Unit Test for the create MovieInfo Endpoint - POST
+ # Unit Test for the create MovieInfo Endpoint - POST.

  - Mock and test for this method.